ably-labs/ably-control-api-action/README.md

 # Ably Control Api Action

-A GitHub Action to use the Ably Control API.

 ![Required Inputs Workflow](https://github.com/ably-labs/ably-control-api-action/actions/workflows/required_inputs_test.yml/badge.svg)
 ![All Inputs Workflow](https://github.com/ably-labs/ably-control-api-action/actions/workflows/all_inputs_test.yml/badge.svg)

+A GitHub Action to use the [Ably Control API](https://ably.com/documentation/control-api).
+You can use this action to:

+* Create an Ably application.
+* Add an API key to an application, with a list of capabilities.

 ## Usage